 You’ve probably heard the buzz around CBD, the plant-based ingredient that’s behind a booming $340 billion industry.
 These days, the organic compound drawn from marijuana and hemp plants is ubiquitous — being carried in everything from pharmacies to bodegas and beyond.
 There are good reasons for its popularity too — namely its many beneficial effects for overall health and wellness.

-But you still might find yourself wondering, what does CBD mean?
+But you still might find yourself wondering, what does CBD mean when picking up a CBD product.?
 If you’re curious about trying CBD products, you probably want to find out ASAP.
 Read on to learn more about CBD.

 CBD Is Cannabidiol